 Award-winning, New York Times Best-selling Author

 Wally Lamb is the author of six New York Times best-selling novels: I’ll Take You There, We Are Water, Wishin’ and Hopin’, The Hour I First Believed, I Know This Much is True, and She’s Come Undone and was twice selected for Oprah’s Book Club.
+HBO is producing an eight-episode mini-series based on I Know This Much is True, starring Mark Ruffalo as twins from the novel, directed by Derek Cianfrance and developed by Ruffalo and Lamb.
 Lamb also edited Couldn’t Keep It to Myself and I’ll Fly Away, two volumes of essays from students in his writing workshop at York Correctional Institution, a women’s prison in Connecticut, where he has been a volunteer facilitator for the past 17 years.
 A sought-after keynote speaker, Wally Lamb has spoken at universities and colleges, libraries, arts and lecture venues, and literary festivals across the country.
 He also appears frequently with his poet and performer son Justin Lamb, a member of the 2013 National Poetry Slam Champion Team Slam New Orleans (Team SNO!).

 In I’ll Take You There Lamb weaves an evocative, deeply affecting tapestry of one Baby Boomer’s life—Felix Funicello, introduced in Wishin’ and Hopin’—and the trio of unforgettable women who have changed it, in this radiant homage to the resiliency, strength, and power of women.
 The audio dramatization features an all-star cast, including Kathleen Turner, Dana Delany, Jonathan Davis, Laura Benanti and Jeremy Sisto.